-Gum Grafting
+Gum Grafting – Bloomington IL

-When recession of the gingiva occurs, the body loses a natural defense against both bacterial penetration and trauma.
+When the recession of the gingiva occurs, the body loses a natural defense against both bacterial penetration and trauma.
 When gum recession is a problem, gum reconstruction using soft tissue grafting techniques is an option.

-In addition, gum recession may result in root sensitivity to hot and cold foods as well as create an unsightly appearance of the gum and tooth.
-When significant, gum recession can predispose to worsening recession and expose the root surface, which is softer than enamel, to root decay and root abrasion.
+309-663-4577 AppointmentsIn addition, gum recession may result in root sensitivity to hot and cold foods as well as create an unsightly appearance of the gum and tooth.
+When significant, gum recession can cause a worsening recession and expose the root surface, which is softer than enamel, and lead to root decay and root abrasion.

 Before |